DeNardoLab/BehaviorDEPOT/README.md

 # BehaviorDEPOT ReadME

-- BehaviorDEPOT is currently pre-release and is undergoing a substantial update that should be released late-Sept 2021 (v1.0)
+- BehaviorDEPOT v1.0 is now live and under initial testing!
+Please give it a try and let us know of any issues you may encounter.

 - To find out more about BehaviorDEPOT or to cite the software in your own paper, see our pre-print on bioRxiv: https://www.biorxiv.org/content/10.1101/2021.06.20.449150v2